Online Summer Session in Health Law for JD Students

 **This course is non-graded, meaning students will earn credit and a grade of pass/fail.

-American Bar Association regulations allow JD students to earn up to four online credits in a single term and up to twelve online credits total.
+American Bar Association regulations allow JD students to earn up to four online credits in a single term.
+Therefore, all JD students will be limited to a maximum of four credit hours of online coursework for the Summer 2015 term.
 Students must have completed 28 credit hours in order to enroll in online courses.
 Loyola University Chicago JD students have been approved to take up to four credits during the Summer Online Session.
 Students from other schools are advised to first consult with their law school to obtain permission to take online courses through Loyola.
-Each non-Loyola student must apply as a summer visiting student, which requires obtaining a letter from your law school granting you permission to take courses at Loyola University Chicago.
+Each non-Loyola student must apply as a summer visiting student, which requires obtaining a letter from their home law school granting them permission to take courses at Loyola University Chicago.

 Please contact firstname.lastname@example.org with all questions about the Summer Online Session.
 Academic advising for this term is available upon request.

-Sign up today to indicate your interest in the Online Summer Session.
+Register as indicated below for the Online Summer Session.
 Plan to take no more than four total credits of coursework during the term.
-Official enrollment will take place in spring 2014.
+Official enrollment will take place in spring 2015.